scratchfoundation/scratch-vm/docs/extensions.md

 which contain the text label for the menu item as well as the name of the function in the extension that should be run when the block is selected.

+The context menu callback function will have access to an object with the `blockInfo` for the block instance whose context menu was triggered.

 ```js
 class SomeBlocks {
     // ...